microsoft/sqlworkshops-sql2022workshop/sql2022workshop/05_DataVirt/readme.md

 **5.0 Using OPENROWSET with parquet files**

-Exercise to quickly use OPENROWSET with parquet files with an public data set.
+Exercise to  use OPENROWSET with parquet files with an public data set.
+Follow the steps in the **openrowset** folder.

 **5.1 Using parquet with S3**

-Exercises to access parquet files with S3 object storage by examining T-SQL notebooks.
+Exercise to access parquet files with S3 object storage by examining T-SQL notebooks.
 Follow the steps in the **parquet** folder.

 **5.2 Using delta tables with S3**

-Exercises to access delta tables with S3 object storage by examining T-SQL notebooks.
+Exercise to access delta tables with S3 object storage by examining T-SQL notebooks.
 Follow the steps in the **delta** folder.

 **5.3 Using S3 object storage for backup and restore**

-Exercises to backup and restore databases with S3 object storage by examining T-SQL notebooks.
+Exercise to backup and restore databases with S3 object storage by examining T-SQL notebooks.
 Follow the steps in the **s3objectstorage** folder.

 **5.4 Using minio with SQL Server 2022**

 Exercises to try out SQL Server 2022 data virtualization and object storage using minio server on Windows.
-Follow the steps in the **miniosever** folder.
+Follow the steps in the **minio** folder.